RSLingo/RSL-IL-ExcelTemplate/README.md

 Copyright
 --------------------------------------------------------------------------------------

-Copyright 2013 - 2015 INESC-ID, Instituto Superior Técnico, Universidade de Lisboa.
+Copyright 2013 - 2016 INESC-ID, Instituto Superior Técnico, Universidade de Lisboa.
 All rights reserved.
 Any use of this software constitutes full acceptance of all terms of the software's license.

 Description
 --------------------------------------------------------------------------------------
-This repository publishes the “RSL-IL Excel Template” that is a SRS template based on the multi-view architecture defined in the RSL-IL language [1,2] and also that is aware of the problems and practical recommendations discussed [4,5].
+This repository publishes the “RSL-IL Excel Template” that is a SRS template based on the multi-view architecture defined in the RSL-IL language [1,2] and also that is aware of the problems and practical recommendations discussed in the community, such as in [4,5].

 This template includes the following files:
-- RSLIL-ExcelTemplate-v1.1.xlsx: the RSL-IL Excel template that can be customized or directly used in a project basis;
+- RSLIL-ExcelTemplate-v1.x.xlsx: the RSL-IL Excel template that can be customized or directly used in a project basis (please use its most recent version)
 - RSLIL-ExcelTemplate-TechnicalReport-v1.1.pdf: a technical report that briefly describes this template and gives some additional information.
 - RSLIL-Example-BillingSystem-v1.0.xlsx: a companion Excel file with a very simple (and not complete) application example of this RSL-IL Excel template;